 The balance of the student housing fee must be paid in full one month before the beginning of the semester or summer session.
-Failure to pay the housing fee in full will result in the cancellation of the dorm reservation.
-In such cases, the housing deposit will be refunded.
+Failure to pay the housing fee in full may result in cancellation of the dorm reservation.
+In such cases, the housing deposit will not be refunded.